B-Lang-org/bsc/testsuite/README.md

 If you omit `TEST_RELEASE` and there is no `inst` subdirectory of the parent `bsc` repo, the Makefile will report an error.

-### Contrib tests

-Some tests will only run if the `bsc-contrib` libraries have been installed.
-You can specify a location where the files are installed and that will enable these tests:

-    $ make TEST_CONTRIB=/path/to/bsc-contrib/inst check

-As with `TEST_RELEASE`, you can omit this assignment and the Makefile will implicitly assign `TEST_CONTRIB` if either the BSC repository that you are testing or the BSC repository that you are running the test suite from has a sibling directory named `bsc-contrib` with an `inst` subdirectory.
-If you omit `TEST_CONTRIB` and there is no sibling `bsc-contrib` with an `inst` subdirectory, the Makefile will disable these tests.

-If a `bsc-contrib` directory exists in one of the default relative locations, but you do not want to test it, you can disable these tests by explicitly assigning an empty value:

-    $ make TEST_CONTRIB= check

 ### Extra tools